manthanmk66/SDM-AWS/userstory.md

 * As a examiner I want instructions section, so that I can give instructions prior to the exam
 * As a student I want Questions tags, so that I get the idea abt my solved unsloved and bookmarked questions
 * As examiner I want Live exam counter, so that I can show student the specific time which is assigned to that particular exam
-* As a exam coordinator I want userverification window , so that i can verify the candidate who is giving exam
+* As a center I want userverification window , so that i can verify the candidate who is giving exam
 * As a student I want , so that I get the idea abt my solved unsloved and bookmarked questions
+* As a examiner I want institute login window ,so that i can login with admin login;
+* As a examiner I want feedback tab, so that i can take feedback from the student who are giving the exams
-* As a student I dont want poor connectivity, so that there can be no interruption during the exam.
+* As a student I want language change tab, so that I can change the language of questions according to me
+* As a examiner i want time remaining notifications ,so that the student get idea about the remaining time for the exam